Xilmi/Rotp-Fusion/README.md

     - Fixed overflow with some odd "textGalaxy" and some "BitmapGalaxy".
     - The regions' array are now dynamic.
     - Reduced the security reserve by a factor 10.
+  - Fixed galaxyEdgeBuffer not set for Dynamic sizes.

 2022.12.19 (BR)
   - Galaxy Bitmap: Fix and improvements.